erikdrobne/SwiftUICoordinator/README.md

 public protocol NavigationRoute {
     /// This title can be used to set the navigation bar title when the route is shown. var title: String? { get }
-    /// The type of transition to be used when the route is shown.
+    /// Transition action to be used when the route is shown.
-    /// This can be a push transition, a modal presentation, or `nil` (for child coordinators). var transition: NavigationTransition? { get }
+    /// This can be a push action, a modal presentation, or `nil` (for child coordinators). var action: TransitionAction? { get }
 }
 ```